jescueta/blockchain-developer-bootcamp-final-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

-For this project, I wanted to play around and learn about the Moralis SDK.
-For this project, I used Moralis SDK which requires a server endpoint to be created and accessed by the DApp.
+For this project, Moralis was used for IPFS to store NFT metadata and images.
 Get your Moralis server URL and key here - https://moralis.io/.

 ## Configure the DApp

-Secure the Application ID and Moralis Server URL from `https://moralis.io`
+Get the Application ID and Moralis Server URL from `https://moralis.io`

 Update the file in `src/environments/env.ts` to .